mnothon/moodtalk-ai-hackathon-submission/README.md

 Welcome to the Hackathon Application.

-This is a quick setup guide to set up the appliaction contained in this repository.
+This is a quick setup guide to set up the application contained in this repository.

 ## Environment setup & Startup
 1. Install a Java & Angular IDE, Intellij has a free ultimate licenses for students and teachers, and a 30 day test period.
 You can also use Visual Studio Code.